|

 How to spend your time in Europe, whether it's a week in Italy, a two-week Grand Tour of Europe, or just a few days in Paris or Rome

-The itineraries aren't perfect.
+These itineraries aren't perfect.
 Oh, I know, I just said that they were—look at the title of this page.
 These are simply ways to squeeze as much as possible into the limited time you have in Europe.
 So far, we're going well on Italy, with a good start in Paris.
 I'll post more soon.

 Tips for Planning Your Itinerary

 Stay centered.
-Especially on a first trip, you may want to leave out some of the geographically peripheral areas—Spain and Portugal, Scandinavia, Greece, most of east Europe—because they take so long to get to (though with no-frills airlines, this is less of a concern these days).
+Especially on a first trip, you may want to leave out some of the geographically peripheral areas—Spain and Portugal, Scandinavia, Greece, most of Eastern Europe—because they take so long to get to (though with no-frills airlines, this is less of a concern these days).
 Use your limited time seeing as much of Europe as you can, rather than traveling days to get to its remotest corners.

 Sidetrip selectively.
 Day trips add variety, and I highly recommend them.
 But if you only have one day in Florence, don't try to fit in Pisa—you'll end up seeing neither.
 Pick your excursions wisely, and don't let them take away time from the main city you're visiting.
 Budget a full day to see any destination that's more than a city bus ride away.